AshleyLab/MyHeartCounts2.0/README.md

 ```
-see demo.py for example and explaination of usage
+see demo.py for example and explaination of usage -- work in progress
 Object allows access, cleaning, parsing, and modeling the My Heart Counts data for analysis and machine learning.

 ```